-You might be interested: Overview HubSpot Sales and the free CRM in this article of mine, HubSpot CRM vs. HubSpot Sales
+You might also be interested: Overview HubSpot Sales and the free CRM in this article of ours, HubSpot CRM vs. HubSpot Sales

 6. HubSpot Service Hub

-Once you’ve acquired a customer with HubSpot Marketing and Sales Hubs, you'll need to retain them and provide a great customer experience.
+Once you’ve done all the hard work and acquired a customer, you need to retain them and provide a great customer experience.

 We all know that acquiring a customer is far more expensive than retaining one.
-So it makes sense to make sure your customer support is quick and issues can be escalated to the right person quickly.
+So it makes sense to make sure your customer support is quick and issues are escalated to the right person quickly.